 By analyzing the structure of a supply chain network and the resilience of its components, A*STAR researchers have developed an analytic measure that will allow a company to determine its vulnerability to major supply chain disruptions.
 The measure has the potential to dramatically improve decision-making in supplier management and lower financial risk across many sectors.

-Disruptions in the supply chain can have severe consequences for an unprepared venture.
+Disruptions in the supply chain can have severe consequences for an an unprepared venture.
 Think of a milk processor without a supply of milk, or a car manufacturer without a supply of engine parts.
 This can have immediate effects downstream in the network, as well as knock-on effects on other businesses dependent on the network for survival.
 When such disruption occurs on a massive scale, the economic fallout can be catastrophic and widespread.
-The possible scale of loss prompted Rick Goh and his team at A*STAR's Institute of High Performance Computing to start looking at ways to measure supply chain risk.
+The possible scale of loss prompted Rick Goh and his team at A*STAR’s Institute of High-Performance Computing to start looking at ways to measure supply chain risk.

-“When a man-made or natural disaster, or disruption is happening somewhere, a company may not capture the impact to its production line as the disruption may apply to its second or third tier suppliers directly, rather than to its first tier partner," says Goh.
-"We wanted to capture the propagation of supply chain disruption risks far beyond their immediate connection to a focal company, which may reach to the company later on but they usually realize that it is too late when it comes to them due to the loss of time across the supply chain network.”
+“When a man-made or natural disaster, or disruption is happening somewhere, a company may not capture the impact to its production line as the disruption may apply to its second or third tier suppliers directly, rather than to its first-tier partner,” says Goh.
+“We wanted to capture the propagation of supply chain disruption risks far beyond their immediate connection to a local company, which may reach to the company later on but they usually realize that it is too late when it comes to them due to the loss of time across the supply chain network.”

 A better understanding of how disruption-caused losses propagate through a company’s supply chain network could help companies improve their supplier network structure.
 However, this is difficult to do in practice and rarely subjected to quantitative analysis.
 Goh and his team wanted to develop a more reliable measure that can capture the key factors contributing to sensitivity or resilience to disruption across a multi-tier supply chain network.